wenhao/jpa-spec/README.md

 # jpa-spec

-Inspired by [Legacy Hibernate Criteria Queries](https://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#appendix-legacy-criteria), while this should be considered deprecated vs JPA APIs,
+Inspired by [Legacy Hibernate Criteria Queries], while this should be considered deprecated vs JPA APIs,

 but it still productive and easily understandable.
+Build on Spring Data JPA and simplify the dynamic query process.

 ### Features

-* Compatible with JPA 2 interface.
+* Compatible with Spring Data JPA and JPA 2 interface.
 * Equal/NotEqual/Like/NotLike/In support multiple values, Equal/NotEqual support **Null** value.
 * Builder style specification creator.
 * Support pagination and sort builder.